microsoft/SynapseML/website/docs/features/lightgbm/about.md

 In order for LightGBM algorithm to work, it must first create a set of bin boundaries for optimization.
 It does this calculation by first sampling the data before any training or inferencing starts. ([LightGBM docs](https://github.com/Microsoft/LightGBM)).
-The number of samples to use is set using *binSampleCount*, which must be a minimal percent of the data or LightGBM will reject it.
+The number of samples to use is set using *binSampleCount*, which must be a minimal percent of the data or LightGBM rejects it.

 For *bulk* mode, this sampling is automatically done over the entire data, and each executor uses its own partitions to calculate samples for only a subset of the features.
 This distributed sampling can have subtle effects since partitioning can affect the calculated bins.